Notes on Randomized Algorithms: Universal hash families

 A family of hash functions $H$ is \concept{2-universal} if for any $x≠y$, $\Prob{h(x)=h(y)} ≤ 1/m$ for a uniform random $h∈H$.
 It's \concept{strongly 2-universal} if for any $x_{1}≠x_{2}∈U$, $y_{1},y_{2}∈M$, $\Prob{h(x_{1})=y_{1} ∧{} h(x_{2}) = y_{2}} = 1/m^{2}$ for a uniform random $h∈H$.
 Another way to describe strong $2$-universality is that the values of the hash function are uniformly distributed and pairwise-independent.

-For $k > 2$, \concept{$k$-universal} usually means \concept{strongly $k$-universal}: Given distinct $x_{1}\dots{}x_{k}$, and any $y_{1}\dots{}y_{k}$, $\Prob{h(x_{i})=y_{i}) \forall{}i} = m^{-k}$.
+For $k > 2$, \concept{$k$-universal} usually means \concept{strongly $k$-universal}: Given distinct $x_{1}\dots{}x_{k}$, and any $y_{1}\dots{}y_{k}$, $\Prob{∀i: h(x_{i})=y_{i}} = m^{-k}$.
 This is equivalent to the $h(x_i)$ values for distinct $x_i$ and randomly-chosen $h$ having a uniform distribution and $k$-wise independence.
 It is possible to generalize the weak version of 2-universality to get a weak version of $k$-universality ($\Prob{\text{$h(x_{i})$ are all equal}} ≤ m^{-(k-1)}$), but this generalization is not as useful as strong $k$-universality.

 To analyze universal hash families, it is helpful to have some notation for counting collisions.
 We'll mostly be doing counting rather than probabilities because it saves carrying around a lot of denominators.
 Since we are assuming uniform choices of $h$ we can always get back probabilities by dividing by $\card*{H}$.
+The particular notation we will be using follows §8.4.1 of \cite{MotwaniR1995}; the original paper of Carter and Wegman~\cite{CarterW1977} uses essentially the same notation with slightly different formatting.

 Let $δ(x,y,h) = 1$ if $x≠y$ and $h(x)=h(y)$, $0$ otherwise.
 Abusing notation, we also define, for sets $X$, $Y$, and $H$, $δ(X,Y,H) = ∑_{x∈X,y∈Y,h∈H} δ(x,y,h)$; and allow lowercase variables to stand in for singleton sets, as in $δ(x,Y,h) = δ(\Set{x},Y,\Set{h})$.
 Now the statement that $H$ is $2$-universal becomes $\forall x,y: δ(x,y,H) ≤ \card*{H}/m$; this says that only $1/m$ of the functions in $H$ cause any particular distinct $x$ and $y$ to collide.